voynichese/voynichese/Experiments.md

-The Voynichese query viewer supports custom query overlays for which there is currently no UI support.
+The Voynichese query viewer supports custom query overlays.
 Use the links below to view these custom queries.

 ## Information Bits ##
 The following is a heat map of the amount of information bits per word, with the darker colors assigned to the words with the most information:<br>